Toll Free:

 Microservices architecture aligns well with DevOps principles and practices, such as continuous integration and continuous deployment (CI/CD).
 Teams can deploy changes to individual services independently, facilitating faster and more frequent releases.
 In a travel booking application, the flight search service can be updated and deployed separately from the hotel booking service.

-Real-time Example: Microservices in a Travel Booking System
+Real-Time Example: Microservices in a Travel Booking System

 Let’s consider a travel booking platform like Expedia that leverages a Microservices architecture to provide various benefits: